jdiaz/simplish/README.md

 ### Acknowledgements

 This project is heavily influenced by learnings from the book [Writing an interpreter in Go](https://interpreterbook.com/) by Mitchell Hashimoto.
-If you are interested in programming language design, interpreters and compilers I highly recomend his work.
+If you are interested in programming language design, interpreters, and compilers I highly recommend his work.